tbmobb813/statuswatch-bk/.github/CI_TRIGGER.md

 This is a no-op file used to trigger the CI parity workflow.

-Timestamp: 2025-11-20T13:50:00Z
+Timestamp: 2025-11-20T13:58:00Z

 Generated automatically to re-run the parity smoke check after fixes.
+Second attempt to trigger CI.